Te Taumata Whakahaere

 Dr Jansen is a founding member of Te ORA (Māori Medical Practitioners Association) and Te Akoranga a Māui (the Royal New Zealand College of General Practitioners’ Māori representative group).
 He was also one of the first board members when the Health Quality & Safety Commission was established in late 2010.

-Bevan Sloan is the Te Tāhū Hauora director of corporate services.
+Bevan Sloan is the Te Tāhū Hauora director of finance and digital.
 His responsibilities include oversight of our business support functions including managing financial systems, policies and internal controls, information and communications technology, facilities, procurement and human resources.

 Dr Martin Thomas is the medical director and executive lead, quality systems.
 Martin trained as an anaesthetist in the UK and moved to Lakes District Health Board to take up a specialist role almost 20 years ago.